North Korea Parades Hybrid 'Frankenmissile', Then Fails Yet Another Missile Launch Test

 This is 2016, not 1942.
 The technology for detecting and tracking submerged vessels has improved somewhat in the last 74 years.
 The North Korean subs are basically vintage 1960s era technology, like much of the rest of their military.
 They're not going anywhere without being tracked and if they approach the United States they will be sunk,

-Just like finding a crashed airliner under the sea (Score:2)
+Just like finding a crashed airliner under the sea (Score:2, Insightful)

 We can find a submarine just as easily as we can find a crashed airliner under the ocean given a couple of years to look for it.